it-at-m/Praktikumsplaner/doc/src/documentation/architecture/adr/adr003-test-as-prefix-for-tests.md

 ## Context

 The code should have a certain uniformity.
 This also applies to the tests.
-From experience there were different spellings for the method names of the test cases.
-Some test methods started with `test` others not.
+Past experiences show that there were different spellings for the method names of the test cases.
+Some test methods started with `test` others did not.

 ## Decision